chetansinghsajwan/notes/btech/tcs704/syllabus.md

 ###### Unit III

+- Pipelining
+    - What is pipelining
-Pipelining: What is pipelining, Basics of a RISC ISA, The classic five-stage pipeline for a RISC processor, Performance issues in pipelining, Pipeline Hazards
+    - Basics of a RISC ISA
+    - The classic five-stage pipeline for a RISC processor
+    - Performance issues in pipelining
+    - Pipeline Hazards

 ###### Unit IV